karaokemugen/karaokebase/CONTRIBUTING.md

 ## I already have some karaoke files, I would like to add them to this database

-If your files are ready, you can do add them in different ways.
+If your files are ready, you can add them in different ways.

 ### I just want to send my files and let you handle the rest